Fake projective planes

-From the results in 5.8--5.10 we conclude that for each $a\in \{ 1,2,7,23\}$, there are two distinct finite classes, and for $a =15$, there are four distinct finite classes, of fake projective planes.
+From the results in 5.10--5.12, we conclude that for $(a,p) $ equal to either $(1,5)$ or $(2,3)$, there are two distinct classes with $\cT =\{p\}$, and one more class with $\cT = \{2,p\}$; for $(a,p) =(23, 2)$, there are two distinct classes; for $(a,p) =(7,2)$, there are six distinct finite classes, and for $(a,p)=(15,2)$, there are four distinct finite classes, of fake projective planes.
 Thus the following theorem holds.
-2mm